 Google’s New Manufacturer Center Will Be Used To Improve Ad Relevancy For Product Queries

-A more complete source of product details offers potential benefits for both retailers and manufacturers.
+A more complete source of product details offers potential benefits for both retailers and manufacturers in Google Shopping.

 Last week, Google debuted Manufacturer Center, a tool that enables manufacturers to provide detailed information about their products.
 Here’s a look at what we know and some considerations for manufacturers and retailers.